addyosmani/backbone-fundamentals/README.md

 var myPhoto = new Photo({ title:"Fishing at the lake", src:"fishing.jpg"});
 myPhoto.setTitle('Fishing at sea');
-//logs my title has been changed to..
+//logs My title has been changed to..
 Fishing at sea
 ```

 **Validation**